How to Get NWT Homeschool Funding Without Missing the September 30 Deadline

 The Blueprint includes DEA-specific registration guidance for all eight authorities, including the differences in how each handles intake, learning plan review, and reimbursement.

-What If You've Already Missed September 30?
+What If You've Already Missed Your DEA's Deadline?

 Register now for the current year without funding.
 Your home education is still legal — you just won't receive reimbursement this year.
 This is the right choice if your child needs to leave school immediately (bullying, special needs, crisis situations).
 The cost of self-funding for a partial year is real but secondary to your child's wellbeing.